 One very effective teaching tool I've seen for newer players is when someone more experienced spectates their game.
 This is only really possible online.
 You can even just ask a vet to come and have a look when you're in a sticky situation.

 With each new version release (roughly every 6 months) an online tournament is held for two weeks.
 Even if you're not trying to win the whole thing, these tournaments are a lot of fun because there are challenge combinations to play and special banners to collect.
 You don't even have to sign up to participate: all that's required is to play your games online during the tournament period.

-Of course, if you're intending to be at your peak performance during the competition, you want to be comfortable with online play.
+Occasionally, there are other fun tournaments such as the Crawl Sudden Death Challenges Tournament.
+Of course, if you're intending to be at your peak performance during a competition, you want to be comfortable with online play.

 All things considered, if you're capable of doing it, I'd recommend you play online.

 Most online games are played in the development branch.
 Trunk lets you deal with changes gradually over the version cycle (which is important for tournament practice!) and gives you an insight into the devs' minds as they introduce new species or gods.